founly-com/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

 ## Overview

-To become a **Keychain operator**, you need to create and configure a Keychain entity on-chain, as shown in tis guide.
+To become a **Keychain operator**, you need to create and configure a Keychain entity on-chain, as shown in this guide.

 ## 1. Run a node